Fast Data-driven Greedy Sensor Selection for Ridge Regression: Derivations of some relations

-\begin{IEEEbiography} [{ }]{Yasuo Sasaki} received B.S., M.S., and Ph.D. degrees in mechanical and aerospace engineering from Nagoya University, Japan, in 2017, 2019, and 2022, respectively.
-From 2021 to 2022, he was a Research Fellow of the Japan Society for the Promotion of Science (JSPS) at Nagoya University and Tohoku University, Japan.
-He is currently a Project Assistant Professor of the Department of Aerospace Engineering at Nagoya University, Japan. \end{IEEEbiography}
+\begin{IEEEbiography} [{ }]{Yasuo Sasaki} received a B.S. degree in mechanical and aerospace engineering from Nagoya University, Japan, in 2017.
+He received M.S. and Ph.D. degrees in aerospace engineering from Nagoya University, Japan, in 2019, and 2022, respectively.
+He is currently an Assistant Professor of the Department of Aerospace Engineering at Nagoya University, Japan. \end{IEEEbiography}

 \begin{IEEEbiography} [{ }]{Keigo Yamada} received a B.S. degree in physics from Tohoku University, Japan, in 2019.
-He is currently a Ph.D. student of the Department of Aerospace Engineering at Tohoku University, Japan.
-He is a Research Fellow of the Japan Society for the Promotion of Science (JSPS). \end{IEEEbiography}
+He received M.S. and Ph.D. degrees in aerospace engineering from Tohoku University, Japan, in 2021 and 2024, respectively. \end{IEEEbiography}

 \begin{IEEEbiography} [{ }]{Takayuki Nagata} received B.S. and M.S. degrees in mechanical and aerospace engineering from Tokai University, Japan, in 2015 and 2017, respectively.
 He received a Ph.D. degree in aerospace engineering from Tohoku University, Japan, in 2020.
 From 2018 to 2020, he was a Research Fellow of the Japan Society for the Promotion of Science (JSPS) at Tohoku University, Japan.
-He is currently a Project Assistant Professor of the Department of Aerospace Engineering at Nagoya University, Japan. \end{IEEEbiography}
+He is currently an Assistant Professor of the Department of Aerospace Engineering at Nagoya University, Japan. \end{IEEEbiography}

-\begin{IEEEbiography} [{ }]{Yuji Saito} received a B.S. degree in mechanical engineering, and a Ph.D. degree in mechanical space engineering from Hokkaido University, Japan, in 2018.
-He is currently an Assistant Professor at the Department of Aerospace Engineering at Tohoku University, Sendai, Japan. \end{IEEEbiography}
+\begin{IEEEbiography} [{ }]{Yuji Saito} received a B.S. degree in mechanical engineering and a Ph.D. degree in mechanical space engineering from Hokkaido University, Japan, in 2014 and 2018, respectively.
+He is currently an Assistant Professor with the Frontier Research Institute for Interdisciplinary Sciences, Tohoku University, Japan. \end{IEEEbiography}

 \begin{IEEEbiography} [{ }]{Taku Nonomura} received a B.S. degree in mechanical and aerospace engineering from Nagoya University, Japan, in 2003, and a Ph.D. degree in aerospace engineering from the University of Tokyo, Japan in 2008.
 He is currently a Professor of the Department of Aerospace Engineering at Nagoya University, Japan. \end{IEEEbiography}